-1360, VNSG 1432, HITT 1305
+Prerequisite: VNSG 1227, VNSG 1234, VNSG 1331, VNST 1360, VNSG 1432, HITT 1305

-Pre/Corequisite: VNSG 1219, VNSG 1330, VNSG 2361
+Pre/Corequisite: VNSG 1219, VNSG 1330, VNSG 2361 Prerequisite: ADM to VN Program

-Special Topics in Welder/Welding Technologist: Introduction to Gas Metal Arc (GMAW) Welding
+Special Topics in Welder/Welding Technologist: Intro. to Gas Metal Arc

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
-A study of the principles of gas metal arc welding, setup and use of GMAW equipment, and safe use of tools/equipment.
+A study of the principles of Gas Metal Arch Welding, setup and use of GMAW equipment, and safe use of tools/equipment.
 Instruction in various joint designs.
+Lecture Hrs = 1, Lab Hrs = 2